MTG/makam-symbolic-phrase-segmentation/README.md

 ------------------------------------------------------------------
 **Note:** If you want to get the automatic phrase boundaries using a pre-trained model, we recommend you to use the automatic phrase segmentation in [tomato](https://github.com/sertansenturk/tomato) for it's simpler usage.
 If not, please proceed below...

 You can use the tool either from the MATLAB itself, or by calling the MATLAB binaries provided.
-Refer to the [phraseSeg_matlab_demo.m](https://github.com/MTG/makam-symbolic-phrase-segmentation/blob/master/phraseSeg_matlab_demo.m) and [phraseSeg_mcr_demo.sh](https://github.com/MTG/makam-symbolic-phrase-segmentation/blob/master/phraseSeg_mcr_demo.sh), respectively, for how to call the code.
+Refer to the [phraseSeg_matlab_demo.m](https://github.com/MTG/makam-symbolic-phrase-segmentation/blob/master/phraseSeg_matlab_demo.m) for calling the code from MATLAB.
+For the binaries there are two demos: [phraseSeg_mcr_linux_demo.sh](https://github.com/MTG/makam-symbolic-phrase-segmentation/blob/master/phraseSeg_mcr_linux_demo.sh) for linux and [phraseSeg_mcr_mac_demo.sh](https://github.com/MTG/makam-symbolic-phrase-segmentation/blob/master/phraseSeg_mcr_mac_demo.sh).

-For the **phraseSeg_mcr_demo.sh**, make sure that the path of the binary downloaded from the release is correctly entered, you have execution permission and the enviroment paths for the MCR are exported correctly:
+For the **mcr_demo.sh**, make sure that the path of the binary downloaded from the release is correctly entered, you have execution permission and the enviroment paths for the MCR are exported correctly:

-- In Linux, you simply have to call the binary as "phraseSeg".
-In MacOSX, the executable is in "phraseSeg.app/Contents/MacOS/phraseSeg"
+- The default paths of the binaries in the mcr demos point to the repository's base folder.
+If you have downloaded the binaries from the release to another location, you have to modify the paths of the binaries manually.
+Note that you simply have to call the binary as "phraseSeg" in Linux.
+On the other hand, the executable is in "phraseSeg.app/Contents/MacOS/phraseSeg" in Mac OS X.
 - The environment path to set are given in the end of the MCR installation.
 You can assign the path in [run_mcr.sh](https://github.com/MTG/makam-symbolic-phrase-segmentation/blob/master/run_mcr.sh) and call to binary from via this wrapper script for convenience.
 The path to set in Linux and in MacOSX is "LD_LIBRARY_PATH" and "DYLD_LIBRARY_PATH", respectively.
 - You have to call "chmod +x /path/to/phraseSeg" to make the binary executable.